viviandotdev/ObsidianVault/+ Encounters/System Design/Design a Rate Limiter.md

 - This algorithm uses the fix window algorithm where it keeps track of the counts in each window instead of a timestamp for each request, making it more memory efficient.
 It also using the window log algorithm because instead of just looking at the count of requests in the fixed window we estimate the number of requests in the rolling window using a formula.
 - However this is not 100% accurate because it **assumes that the requests in the previous window is evenly distributed** which may not always be the case.
 ### System Components
-**In-memory Cache:** Stores the counters, which keeps track of how many requests are sent from the same user.
+**In-memory [[Cache]]:** Stores the counters, which keeps track of how many requests are sent from the same user.
 	**Benefits of using an in memory-cache**
 	- Accessing an in-memory cache is fast, which is crucial for rapidly updating and retrieving counters in real-time.
 	- Redis supports atomic operations, this allows multiple operations to be executed in a single transaction, this is important for incrementing counters while maintaining consistency and avoiding race conditions
-**Rate limiter middleware:** fetches rate limiting rules and runs the rate limiting algorithm to determine if the request can be passed through to the API servers.
+**Rate limiter [[middleware]]:** fetches rate limiting rules and runs the rate limiting algorithm to determine if the request can be passed through to the API servers.

 ### System Architecture
 ![[rate limiter architecture diagram]]